How US-China sanctions create parallel tech universes | DW | 02.08.2021

 "The mindset of 'we need to rely more on ourselves' makes sense for Chinese firms to have," she told DW.

-Analyst Capri said that the administration of US President Joe Biden has continued the Trump administration's policies towards China, but with several important differences.
+Analyst Capri said that the administration of US President Joe Biden has continued the Trump administration's policies toward China, but with several important differences.

 "We see a much more concerted and clinical approach to extend the policies toward China, as the Biden administration looks to do it with allies," he said.